ddubny/ddubny.github.io/_posts/2023-06-05-Data Driven Society Project.markdown

 <justify>
-In this project, We focused on <strong>the social use and the visualization of data.</strong>
+In this project, We focused on the social use and the visualization of data.
 I was the team leader of this project, and our team members including me are from the student government.
-When I was a vice-president in my department, I've often heard complaints about the commute environment.
+When I was a vice president in my department, I often heard complaints about the commute environment.
 Accordingly, Memories of that time led us to choose this topic !!   </justify>
 <br><br>

 ### <center> Project Outline </center>